nrv28/nrv28/README.md

 - 👨‍💻 All of my projects are available at [www.github.com/nrv28](www.github.com/nrv28)

-- 💬 Ask me about **Web development, Data Structures, Algorithms, or anything related to software engineering.
+- 💬 Ask me about **Web development, Data Structures, Algorithms, or anything related to Software engineering.
 I'm here to help!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">